ED7147 - Identity and Self in the Early Years (2026/27)

 This module aims to:

-You will be enabled to reflect on their own personal development in relation to early years practise
+You will be enabled to reflect on your own personal development

 Syllabus